This post contains affiliate links. Thanks for your support!

 - Dan comes to the rescue!– Nothing is better than an explanation from our school principal and great all around dad, Dan.
 He will use the chalkboard too (and admits it’s like butta!) and give long explanations to the problems.

-- Kahn Academy– If I’m not helpful at jogging a thought process and they’d rather not wait for Dan, then we seek out tutorials from Kahn Academy.
+- Math Help Sites – If I’m not helpful at jogging a thought process and they’d rather not wait for Dan, then we seek out tutorials from sites like Kahn Academy.
 It’s easy to search and it’s free.
 That’s a win!
 Often they will find the concept they are looking for and it will be helpful to keep going.

 - Revisit the instruction– When they have trouble, I send them back to the chapters they need to get grounded again and they move forward.
 Often times, re-reading will spark something which helps them along.